miklz/Graphs-trip/README.md

 ## Results

-The tests were consistent here's the result of the algorithm.
+The tests were consistent, here's the result of the algorithm:

 ![Result](img/MST.png)

-If you pay attention there's one isolated city in the top left of the image, this wasen't a bug im my code rather the tool that I used to generate the graph.
+If you pay attention there's one isolated city in the top right of the image, this wasn't a bug im my code, rather, the tool that I used to generate the graph.

 ## Considerations